 Taking care of your physical and mental wellbeing can fall by the wayside when you feel down and isolated, but it’s important to try and stay healthy.

 Similarly, if there’s a cause that’s close to your heart, why not see if you could spend some time volunteering?
 You can contact a local charity or search for vacancies on do-it.org.
 If you enjoy running you might be able to combine it with volunteer work through Good Gyms.

 If you’re a bloke, then Men’s Sheds offer the chance to meet new people whilst taking part in practical activities such as bike repair and carpentry.

-It sounds cliché, but our four-legged friends can also provide companionship, as well as help you to meet other people.
+It sounds cliché, but our four-legged friends can also provide companionship and are great at boosting our general mental health and wellbeing.
+They also encourage you to get outside and make it easier to meet other people.
 If you aren’t able to own a dog yourself, then you can volunteer as a dog walker for the Cinnamon Trust, Guide Dogs or a local animal sanctuary.

 Get to know people